BCzyzewski/Scalers/README.md

 It is important to note that MinMax works well with data that is <b>not Gaussian</b>, but it is very sensitive to outliers.

+#### Robust Scaler

+Robust Scaler should be used with data that <b>contains many outliers</b> as this one is "robust" to values that differ greatly from to the median.
+This scalers transforms the features by subtracting the median and then dividing by the interquertile range (75% value - 25% value).
+By doing this that way, the outliers do not influence the scaling process.

+This method should be used instead of MinMax Scaler when we know that outliers are present in the data.
+The range of values after applying this scaler will be much greater then after using MinMax.

+#### Max Abs Scaler

+Each feature is scaled by its maximum absolute value. <b>Maximum value of each featureis set to 1</b>, after appying this scaler.
+Similar to MinMax this scaler can suffer the the data has outliers.

+Using this scaler does not seft the data, and thus does not destroy any sparsity.

+#### Power Transformer Scaler

+Power Transformer is applied to make data more <b>"Gaussian"</b>.
+This is very usefull in situations when normality is requiered.
+The power transform finds the optimal scaling factor in stabilizing variance and minimizing skewness through maximum likelihood estimation.
+Currently, Sklearn implementation of PowerTransformer supports the Box-Cox transform and the Yeo-Johnson transform.